-- Documentation that each employee was found acceptable by the individual - Annual documentation from a physician or other official that the employees is free from communicable diseases as confirmed by an annual purified protein as confirmed by an annual purified protein derivative of tuberculin (PPD) Skin Test; - Record of completion of competency based training in communication with people with intellectual disabilities - Record of completion of competency based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
-1030; - A high school diploma or general equivalency development; - Certification in cardiopulmonary resuscitation (CPR) and First Aid; - Record of completion of DDC approved pre-services and in-service training in DDS policies and procedures; - Training needed to address the unique support needs of the individual as detailed in their Plan of Care; and Verification of Provider Qualifications.
+- Documentation that each employee was found acceptable by the individual - Annual documentation from a physician or other official that the employees are free from communicable diseases as confirmed by an annual purified protein as confirmed by an annual purified protein derivative of tuberculin (PPD) Skin Test; - Record of completion of competency-based training in communication with people with intellectual disabilities - Record of completion of competency-based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
+1030; - A high school diploma or general equivalency development; - Certification in cardiopulmonary resuscitation (CPR) and First Aid; - COVID vaccination in accordance with DC Health Rules 22 DCMR B230.2.
+With the addition of the COVID vaccination requirement, the District assures that an adequate provider pool will be maintained; - Record of completion of DDC0approved pre-services and in-service training in DDS policies and procedures; - Training is needed to address the unique support needs of the individual as detailed in their Plan of Care; and Verification of Provider Qualifications.